ledona/fantasy-experiments/df-hist/README.md

 ```

 ## Create models
 Review/update _model_cfg.json_ , then run the following.
-Models will be written to the
+Models will be written to the _./models_ directory by default.
+Use _--model_path_ to write models to a different directory.
-_models_ directory.
 Evaluation results will be written to a timestamp named file in
 _eval\_results_ .
 ```
-python -m lib.modeling.cli nfl nba
+python -m lib.modeling.cli nfl nba \
+   --model_path /fantasy-isync/fantasy-dfs-hist/models/2024.04 \
+   --results_path /fantasy-isync/fantasy-dfs-hist/eval_results
 ```